Greenlight Collectibles: Characteristics

 Greenlight products focus on providing details and aim to produce diecast models which are meant for collecting.
 Among the top-selling products are replicas of vehicles featured in movies and TV shows, including the Fast and Furious series, Gone in 60 Seconds and Supernatural.
 Greenlight offers some products a limited line known as Green Machine which only counts for 3 percent of a total production run.
 Demographically, more than 80 percent of buyers of Greenlight products are older than 18 years old and 88 percent are male.
 While 70 percent of the products are sold domestically, they are also sold internationally in more than 40 countries through local retailers.
 Their diecast models are produced in 1:18, 1:24, 1:43 and 1:64 scales, with the 1:64 size being sold the most.
-A new line of 1:12 scale products will be launched from 2020.
+A new line of 1:12 scale products was launched during 2020.

 Among the brand's 2022 offerings were a 1966 Ford Thunderbird convertible featured in the 1991 Hollywood classic Thelma & Louise, as well as cars featured in Riptide, MacGyver and others, as part of Greenlight's Hollywood car models series.